jtshou/ZoomSEM/README.md

 ```

 ## Contact
-If you have any problem with the released code and dataset, please contact us by email ([shoujt@mail.ustc.edu.cn](mailto:shoujt@mail.ustc.edu.cn)).
+If you have any problem with the released code and datasets, please contact us by email ([shoujt@mail.ustc.edu.cn](mailto:shoujt@mail.ustc.edu.cn)) or open an issue.

 ## Acknowledgment
 We acknowledge the following contributors whose code served as the basis for our work: